 One more tip for investors who manage multiple properties in Fort Myers is to decide on your management strategy.
 There are three options, do it yourself, hire a management team to handle the parts of management, or hire a full-service management team.
 Of course, running a one-person operation will limit the number of investment properties you can adequately manage alone.
 Still, suppose you want complete control over a more enriched income in retirement and can deal with all the trappings of management; in that case, you are well suited to the strategy of do-it-yourself management.

-Last but not least, our final tip for investors who manage multiple properties in Fort Myers is to work with Core Real Estate Properties.
-Core Real Estate Properties has been managing properties for many years, and you can rely on our experienced management team to keep you and your tenants satisfied, your buildings in shipshape condition, and the taxman happy.
-At Core Real Estate Properties, our goal is to make your investment dreams come true.
-Contact Core Real Estate Properties at (239)360-3176 today to learn more!
+Last but not least, our final tip for investors who manage multiple properties in Fort Myers is to work with Core Real Estate Solutions.
+Core Real Estate Solutions has been managing properties for many years, and you can rely on our experienced management team to keep you and your tenants satisfied, your buildings in shipshape condition, and the taxman happy.
+At Core Real Estate Solutions, our goal is to make your investment dreams come true.
+Contact Core Real Estate Solutions at (239)360-3176 today to learn more!